haiwera-silk-cd/magento-devdocs/guides/v2.0/coding-standards/code-standard-jquery-widgets.md

 In the Magento system, all jQuery UI widgets and interactions are built on a simple, reusable base&mdash;the [jQuery UI Widget Factory][jquery-ui-widget-factory]{:target="_blank"}.

 The factory provides a flexible base for building complex, stateful plug-ins with a consistent {% glossarytooltip 786086f2-622b-4007-97fe-2c19e5283035 %}API{% endglossarytooltip %}.
-It is designed not only for plug-ins that are part of {% glossarytooltip 5bfa8a8e-6f3e-4fed-a43e-62339916f02e %}jQuery{% endglossarytooltip %} UI, but for general usage by developers who want to create object-oriented components without reinventing common infrastructure.
+It is designed not only for plug-ins that are part of {% glossarytooltip 5bfa8a8e-6f3e-4fed-a43e-62339916f02e %}jQuery{% endglossarytooltip %} UI, but for general usage by developers who want to create object-oriented 组件 without reinventing common infrastructure.

 For more information, see the [jQuery Widget API documentation][jquery-ui-api-doc]{:target="_blank"}.